Anxiety and seizures: an introduction

 • Medication

-There are also several things you can do to treat yourself.
-These include talking about your worries with friends and family, going to epilepsy support groups, and using self-calming techniques - such as breathing methods, physical exercise and things like yoga.
+Your doctor may also suggest other solutions, including going to epilepsy support groups or using self-calming techniques - such as breathing methods, physical exercise and things like yoga.

 Anxiety can feel overwhelming.
-But remember, it is treatable and with the right support you can overcome these feelings of panic and fear.
+But remember, it is treatable and with the support of your doctor, you may be able to overcome these feelings.

 Share article